codaamok/Get-CMUnusedSources/README.md

 In the above example, the script discovered the local path for the `Applications$` share was `F:\Applications` and that `SomeOtherSharedFolder$` was another share that also resolves to the same local path.
 This path permutation enables the script to identify used folders that could use different paths but resolve to the same location.

-Once all the folders and ConfigrMgr content objects have been gathered, it begins iterating through through each folder, and for each folder it iterates over all content objects to determine if said folder is used by any content objects.
+Once all the folders and ConfigMgr content objects have been gathered, it begins iterating through through each folder, and for each folder it iterates over all content objects to determine if said folder is used by any content objects.

 This process builds an array of PSObjects with the two properties `Folder` and `UsedBy`.